PrivacyPreversingDataCleaning/PACAS/README.md

 ```

 ### Food Inspection
-This dataset is from NYU open data [source](https://opendata.cityofnewyork.us/), which  has 11 attributs and provides violation citations of inspected restaurants in New York City.
+This dataset is from the NYU open data [source](https://opendata.cityofnewyork.us/), which has 11 attributes and provides violation citations of inspected restaurants in New York City.
 It contains the restaurant address, violation code, violation description, zipcode, etc.

 **Attribute Schema**